SimonThuillier/java-build/1-simple-build/README.md

 -classpath <classpath> <main class>`

 - javagent : Provides services that allow Java programming language agents to instrument programs running on the JVM.
 The mechanism for instrumentation is modification of the byte-codes of methods, see **java.lang.instrument**.
 - classpath : Classpath in Java is the path to the directory or list of the directory which is used by ClassLoaders to find and load classes in the Java program.
-Classpath can be specified using CLASSPATH environment variable which is case insensitive, -cp or -classpath command-line option or Class-Path attribute in manifest.mf file of the JAR file.
+Classpath can be specified using CLASSPATH environment variable which is case-insensitive, -cp or -classpath command-line option or Class-Path attribute in manifest.mf file of the JAR file.

 the javaagent is important, that's it who command target directory for classes compilation.